TGenNorth/ISGPipeline/README.txt

 exists there will be files corresponding to the repeats found in those genomes.

-The rest of the output files reside at the root of the output directory and fall into one of three categories: "all", "dups", and "unique".
+The rest of the output files reside at the root of the output directory and fall into one of three categories: "all", "dups", "unique", and "clean".
 Each category contains a SNP matrix file and a file representing the SNP matrix in a fasta format.

 The "all" category contains variants detected by the pipeline where at least one sample